notaryproject/notaryproject.dev/content/en/blog/2021/announcing-notation-alpha1.md

 We are happy to announce the [alpha 1 release][notation-release] of the [Notary v2 project][notary-v2].
 Notary v2 enables signing of all artifacts (Container Images, Software Bill of Materials, Scan Results) stored in an [OCI Distribution][oci-distribution] based registries, with [oras artifacts spec][oras-artifacts] enhancements.
 A key tenant of Notary v2 is that it enables promotion of signed artifacts within and across registries, including air-gapped and private network environments.

+In addition to signature promotion, Notary v2 focuses on ease of use, with minimal dependencies.
+While Notary v2 can integrate with other supply chain efforts, there are no additional services required to sign or validate an artifact.
 As artifacts get promoted, users/entities may add new signatures, attesting to the validity of the content for the target environment, enabling a secure supply chain workflow.

 Through signing, users choose the artifacts they trust, from the entities they trust, [decoupling location from identity](https://stevelasker.blog/2021/09/24/separating-identity-from-location/).